aaronamran/IT-Certifications-Study-Notes/oracle/oci-foundations.md

 - Which factors does NOT impact the cost of running a virtual machine instance in OCI?
 The region used by the VM instance
 - Which of the following best describes the relationship between OCI Regions and Availability Domains?
 An AD is part of a region

+## Practice Exam
+- Which is NOT a component of an IAM policy statement in OCI?
+Encryption
+- Why is it important to choose an OCI Region close to your users?
+To minimise latency and improve application performance
+- Which protocol is used by the OCI File Storage service for file access?
+NFS (Network File System)
+- In the OCI Object Storage service, which storage tier is designed for rarely or seldom accessed data that can be restored within hours?
+One Zone-Infrequent Access
+- Which is a key difference between Security Lists and Network Security Groups in OCI?
+- Which data transfer type is generally free of charge in OCI?
+Ingress data transfer
+- Which security feature prevents users from making risky or non-compliant changes to OCI resources?
+OCI Security Zones
+- What is the primary purpose of setting up budgets in OCI?
+To automatically pause OCI services when spending reaches a certain threshold
+- Which is NOT a type of OCI Compute Instance?
+Nano instances
+- What is the primary function of the Auto-Tiering feature in the OCI Object Storage service?
+Reducing storage costs by automatically moving objects between Standard and Infrequent Access tiers
+- Which OCI service is not designed for use with multiple cloud providers?
+Oracle Roving Edge Infrastructure
+- In the OCI Block Volume service, which feature enables you to increase the size of a block volume without any downtime?
+Dynamic Volume Resizing
+- In OCI, what is the main difference between a Load Balancer and a Network Load Balancer?
+A Load Balancer works at the application layer (layer 7), whereas a Network Load Balancer works at the transport layer (layer 4)
+- Which type of the load balancing policy is supported by the OCI Load Balancer?
+Weighted Round Robin
+- In OCI, which component is responsible for controlling traffic between subnets within a VCN?
+Route Tables
+- What is the main advantage of vertical scaling in the OCI Compute service?
+Enhanced performance with more OCPUs and memory
+-